apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 That said, we’ve learned from elections worldwide that it’s too easy to dismiss populists as being idiots.

 If you are considering voting for the People’s Party of Canada in any riding other than Maxime Bernier’s, you’re probably just splitting the vote and hurting the Conservatives, the party with an actual chance to advance your views.
 While in the short term it may be better for progressive politics in Canada to have a split conservative vote, I think legitimizing this kind of rhetoric sends a terrible message to the country and our children.
 Please just don’t.

+<a name="granville"></a>

+## Addendum: Vancouver Granville

+By sheer luck – or lack thereof – this election I happen to live one of the most interesting ridings in the country: Vancouver Granville.
+As such, a few people have asked me for some context for this rather unusual race.

+Vancouver Granville's incumbent MP is [Jody Wilson-Raybould](https://en.wikipedia.org/wiki/Jody_Wilson-Raybould), who was the Minister of Justice and Attorney General of Canada until [the SNC-Lavalin affair](https://en.wikipedia.org/wiki/SNC-Lavalin_affair) resulted in the Prime Minster ejecting her from the Liberal Party.
+She is now running for re-election as an independent.

+While it's rare for an independent candidate to win a federal seat, it's also rare for a candidate to be the former Minister of Justice and Attorney General, the incumbent MP, and only _be_ independent because she recently took the sitting government to task for a breach of ethics.
+Which is to say, she seems to have a serious shot.

+Making things hard to call, though, is the fact that in 2015, the riding split very evenly on either side of the Liberals: 26% Conservative, 44% Liberal, and 27% NDP.
+A result like that should predict a stable Liberal hold this year, but now those Liberal votes will likely split, one way or another, between Wilson-Raybould and the new Liberal candidate – meaning whoever wins the riding could have fewer than 30% of the vote.

+Given that, Vancouver Granville is a headache for strategic voters and pollsters alike.
+[338Canada's model projects a tossup](http://338canada.com/districts/59036e.htm) between Wilson-Raybould and the Liberals, but if enthusiasm and turnout become the deciding factors, it could become be a race between JWR and the Conservatives.
+While strategic voters crave projections, 338's estimates are based on national data, and seem to struggle with the complexity of this riding.

+For example, when Wilson-Raybould was added to the 338 projection as an independent in June, the model semeed to think this would primarily hurt NDP and Conservative voters, but somehow increase the Green vote.
+Meanwhile, in real life, Green leader Elizabeth May has endorsed JWR _over her own Green candidate in the riding_.

+While that may seem odd for a recently Liberal MP, the Greens and the Liberals aren't far apart on most issues – and [the issues Wilson-Raybould outlines on her website](https://www.re-electjodywr.ca/issues) mesh pretty well with the Green platform.

+And although an independent might not necessarily have much power in our very party-dominated parliament, there is a tiny but fascinating chance that an independent MP could affect the balance of power in a very close minority government situation.
+Whatever your politics, it would be hard not to appreciate the irony of Jody Wilson-Raybould holding power over a weakened Trudeau government.

+All that said, one huge benefit of living in a "riding to watch" is that there are some surprisingly in-depth recent profiles of the race in places like [The Globe and Mail](https://www.theglobeandmail.com/canada/article-vancouver-granville-is-split-down-the-middle-as-former-liberal-jody/), [The Huffington Post](https://www.huffingtonpost.ca/entry/vancouver-granville-jody-wilson-raybould_ca_5daa17c6e4b0f34e3a756a8b), and [elsewhere](https://www.google.com/search?q=vancouver+granville&tbm=nws).
+Which is good, since this is one riding where a few votes could make a real impact.

 <a name="voting"></a>